Umbilical Cord Resources

-How long does the laboratory keep remaining umbilical cord tissue?
+How long does the laboratory keep remaining specimens?

 How should umbilical cord tissue be stored?

-The sample is stable at room temperature for 7 days, can be refrigerated (2-8° C) for up to 3 weeks and frozen (< -10° C) up to 1 year.
+The sample is stable at room temperature for 7 days, can be refrigerated (2-8° C) for up to 3 weeks, or frozen (< -10° C) for up to 1 year.

 Is umbilical cord genetically fetal tissue or tissue of the mother?